LPgenerator/Ldld/README.md

 ### Support CT templates

-We are support distros based on debian
+We are support distros based on Debian

 * Debian
 * Ubuntu

-_Note: For OverlayFS we are support only Ubuntu at this moment_

 ### License